UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 <opt text= "19" >

-Where is the cross-validation error the lowest?
+Where is the cross-validation score the highest?

 </opt>